Carl L. Nippert

 Carl Louis Nippert (October 11, 1852 – September 5, 1904) was a German-American engineer and politician, who served as the 26th lieutenant governor of Ohio in 1902.

+Early life

 Nippert was born in Frankfurt to American parents, Louis and Meta Nippert.
 His father was from Cincinnati, Ohio, and was sent to Frankfurt to run a Methodist Episcopal Church seminary.
 The father returned to Walnut Hills, Cincinnati in the 1870s.